Ty-Robb/Priority-CMS/README.md

 - **Content Generation:** Create initial content drafts based on prompts.
 - **Natural Language Interface:** Interact with the AI assistant through a chat interface to build pages.

+## Project Roadmap

+Priority CMS is currently in active development.
+Check our [TODO.md](./TODO.md) for the detailed development roadmap and upcoming features.

+### Production Readiness

+We're working toward making Priority CMS production-ready with:
+- FastAPI backend implementation for content management
+- Real-time content editing with WebSockets
+- Social sharing integration with major platforms
+- Comprehensive template system
+- Integration with Priority AI for advanced content generation

+### Integration with Priority AI

+Priority CMS is designed to work seamlessly with Priority AI, our AI-guided marketing strategy platform.
+Content created in Priority AI can be sent to Priority CMS as drafts, and analytics from published content can inform marketing strategies.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.